WinterMelon14/aslfr/README.md

 ## Metrics

-I was also so lazy I didn't bother to implement levenshtein lmao but from inference i can see it's pretty accurate.
-To avoid overfitting I had to implement a stupid amount of dropout (~0.5) in some places idk why tbh.
+To avoid overfitting I had to implement an insane amount of dropout (~0.5) in some places, not sure why though but it works.

 ## Note